Ranaut takes on Shiv Sena, tells Thackeray his ‘ego will be destroyed’ | Entertainment

 Ranaut, known for her provocative statements, again compared Mumbai with Pakistan-Occupied Kashmir (PoK) after the Shiv Sena-led BMC demolished "illegal alterations" at her Bandra bungalow.
 "Uddhav Thackeray, 'tujhe kya lagta hai' (what do you think)?.
 You think you have taken a huge revenge by destroying my house in collusion with the movie mafia.
 Today my house is destroyed, tomorrow it will be your ego.
 The wheels of time keep changing," she said in a video message in Hindi, referring to the chief minister in the informal 'tu' rather than the more respectful 'aap'.

 "… Uddhav Thackeray, this cruelty and terrorism, it is good that it happened to me because there is some meaning to it," she said in the video.
+In a post after the video, Ranaut wrote, "Come Uddhav Thackeray and Karan Johar Gang.
+You broke my work place, come now break my house, then break my face and body, I want world to see clearly what you anyway do underhand, whether I live or die I will expose you regardless."
+Ranaut in further tweets called the BMC's action "a case of bullying" after she claimed she exposed drug racket.
 In a series of posts earlier in the day, Ranaut said there has been no "illegal construction" in her house. "... also government has banned any demolitions in Covid till September 30, Bullywood watch now this is what Fascism looks like #DeathOfDemocracy #KanganaRanaut," the actor tweeted.

 In another post, she wrote, "I am never wrong and my enemies prove again and again this is why my Mumbai is POK now #deathofdemocracy".
 This is the second time she has referred to Mumbai as PoK, a statement that sparked the spat with the Shiv Sena.
 On Wednesday, Shiv Sena leader Sanjay Raut told India Today, "I have never threatened Kangana Ranaut, I only expressed my anger at Mumbai being likened to POK, am not responsible for what action BMC takes.. matter is over for me, Kangana is welcome to live in Mumbai."
 Ranaut also shared few photographs of BMC officials at her house, with the captions "Pakistan...#deathofdemocracy" and "Babur and his army #deathofdemocracy".